 This also means planning your rest stops, gas ups and meal breaks; know where they are along your route and never wait until the last minute.

-Emergency kit and blanket in case the car breaks down
+Winter Emergency car kit and blanket in case the car breaks down

-If you are driving, it is always best to have an emergency kit and blanket in the car.
+If you are driving, it is always best to have an emergency car kit and thermal blanket.
 This is different than a first aid kit.
-An emergency kit has booster cables, rope, garbage bags, spare hat/gloves/scarf, a form of fire starter and maybe some non-perishable food supplies.
+An emergency car kit has booster cables, rope, garbage bags, spare hat/gloves/scarf, a form of fire starter and maybe even some non-perishable food supplies.
 You never know when something will happen, or where on the highway it will happen.
 It could be in the middle of town, or very far from it.
 No one ever wished they weren’t prepared.

 Keep your car organized